epfl-ada/ada-2023-project-ndlmada/README.md

 We could also rank the different pages by looking at the links on the HTML files and creating a graph with that and ranking the pages that way.
 You could then compare your ranking with the path that user took and the ranking with the html link and compare the two.
 Maybe there is interesting comparaisons to make.

+## Timeline

+Friday 22nd december, 6pm, drink free mulled wine with agepoly on the esplanade :)